 12. Add 2 to 3 tbsp. water and cook it until the sauce begins to bubble.
 It has to thicken as well.

 13. Add chicken.

 14. Toss and fry for 3 to 4 minutes.

 Garnish with green onions.
 Serve as a appetizer or as a side to fried rice.

-find complete recipe of schezwan chicken below
+Recipe of schezwan chicken below

 - 250 grams or ½ lb cubed boneless chicken